-Today, I am delighted to present The Write Tribe Anthology Book 1, a compilation of 36 fantastic posts from 36 outstanding bloggers.
+Today, I am delighted to present an anthology, a compilation of 36 fantastic posts from 36 outstanding bloggers.
 These are no ordinary bloggers.
-Besides being part of the Write Tribe, they are prolific writers who enjoy connecting, encouraging and supporting each other, which is what the Write Tribe is all about.
-Besides the Write Tribe blog, we have a Facebook group – a place where we share our posts, our thoughts, our learning and naturally, have a lot of scintillating conversation.
+They are prolific writers who enjoy connecting, encouraging and supporting each other.
+We have a Facebook group – a place where we share our posts, our thoughts, our learning and naturally, have a lot of scintillating conversation.
 Slowly, but surely, we grow together.

 I intended to have the book ready by Thanksgiving, but what with this year’s NaNoWriMo and a whole lot of other commitments, I couldn’t finish it.
 I resolved to complete it and launch it on Christmas Day.
 And I did.
 But not without hiccups.